lmparppei/Beat/Frameworks/BeatPagination2/Beat Pagination Framework.md

 `BeatPaginationPage` contains `BeatPaginationBlocks`, and while paginating, we'll create `BeatPaginationBlockGroup`s to handle the aforementioned situations.
 If something doesn't fit on a page, we'll call the `split` method on either a group or a single block and provide the remaining space.
 Some block types have their respective methods of breaking themselves apart across pages.

-`BeatRenderStyles` define sizing for different elements, with a fixed font size.
+`BeatStylesheet` defines sizing for different elements, with a fixed font size.
 Styles are read from a faux-CSS file with a custom parser.
 Each block will remember its own sizing once it is added on a page.

 **NOTE** that NOTHING is actually rendered onto a page, or turned into an attributed string or HTML, or anything at this point.
 Everything is imaginary and happens in a black box.